q2ebanking/boa-constrictor/README.md

 They can be executed from Visual Studio using *Test Explorer* or from the command line using the [NUnit Console](https://docs.nunit.org/articles/nunit/running-tests/Console-Runner.html).
 Unit tests must pass for every pull request.
+They do *not* require WebDriver executables.

+*Warning:* Tests under `Boa.Constrictor.Example` are *not* unit tests.
+They are example tests for the [tutorial](TUTORIAL.md), and they *do* require WebDriver executables.
+Nevertheless, it would be good to run them when making code changes as an integration-like test.

 ### Requesting Features or Reporting Bugs